 The MIT Image Library, hosted on Flickr, provides photos and videos for use in MIT print projects, web communications, and social media.
 These assets are available exclusively to the MIT community at no cost.
 Please comply with our guidelines for using the images.
 See below for full details.

 For custom shoots, members of the MIT community and photographers/videographers doing work for hire at MIT should follow MIT’s guidelines for best practices.
 See the full details below.

 MIT Image Library

 To protect the usage of assets in the MIT Image Library, downloading is disabled until you create a Flickr account and Communications Initiatives confirms your MIT affiliation.

 The rights to these photos and videos have been purchased for exclusive MIT use in print and web projects related to MIT programs.
 While they may be used to promote MIT to an outside audience, they may not be used for MIT commercial use or by non-MIT organizations such as commercial publishing firms, even if they appear in works by an MIT author.
-For such use, a separate agreement must be negotiated.
+For such uses, a separate agreement must be negotiated.
 Please read more about usage rights on our Best practices in usage and permissions page.

 1. Create a Flickr account for your department, lab, or center.